MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 The view key can identify and inspect outputs, while spending also requires the spend key.
 Ghost keys reduce address reuse on the ledger, but amounts and asset identifiers are not confidential in this implementation; ghost addressing should not be confused with a full confidential-transaction system.

 Mint and node-remove transactions are rebuilt deterministically by every validator.
-Their legacy output seeds therefore depended only on public protocol data and could be computed far in advance.
-The reference-seeded scheme additionally mixes in a transaction hash from the elected proposer's latest finalized round, records that anchor immediately after the serialized consensus-state reference, and requires validators to rebuild the same outputs from it.
-This preserves deterministic validation while preventing an outsider from reserving the protocol output keys long before the operation window.
+Reference-seeded outputs mix in a transaction hash from the elected proposer's latest finalized round and record that anchor immediately after the serialized consensus-state reference.
+Validators reconstruct the same outputs from that anchor.
+The required recent reference limits how far in advance an outsider can compute and reserve the protocol output keys.

 Reference-seeded protocol outputs are enabled on non-mainnet networks and on mainnet for snapshots at or after 2026-09-01 00:00:00 UTC.
 Earlier mainnet snapshots retain the legacy derivation and single consensus-state reference for ledger compatibility.